William C. Ezell Fellowships

 2909 Fairgreen Street

 Orlando, FL 32803, USA

-ORLANDO, FL (June 3, 2016) - The American Academy of Optometry Foannounces the nine recipients for the 2016 William C. Ezell Fellowship program.
-The Ezell Fellowship program is named after the founding President of the AOF, William C. Ezell, OD.
+ORLANDO, FL (May 17, 2017) - The American Academy of Optometry Fondation announces the eleven recipients for the 2017 William C. Ezell Fellowship program.
+The Ezell Fellowship program is named after the founding President of the AAOF, William C. Ezell, OD.
 It was established to provide talented post-doctoral students who are pursuing an advanced degree in optometric research and education recognition and support.
 To date, over 300 William C. Ezell Fellowships have been awarded since the inception of the program in 1949.